tamberg/fhnw-idb/introduction/Python/README.md

 - [GPIO in Python](https://www.raspberrypi.org/documentation/usage/gpio/python/README.md)

 ## Install Grove

-To access the GPIOs on the Pi you need to install correspondig packages.
+To access the GPIOs on the Pi and work with Grove sensors and actuators we use the Grove Python package [grove.py](https://github.com/Seeed-Studio/grove.py).
-[grove.py](https://github.com/Seeed-Studio/grove.py) is such a Python package for Seeedstudio Grove Devices, especially good on Rapsberry Pis.

-Install it with:
+Install the Grove Python package with:

 ```shell
 $ sudo pip3 install grove.py
 ```

-Checkout these [demos and code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) from Seed-Studio.
+Checkout these [demos and code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) from Seeed-Studio.

 ## Install Blinka